pdp10/sbpipe/docs/index.rst

 .. toctree::
-   :caption: Project info
+   :caption: Other info
-   :name: project_info
+   :name: other_info
    :hidden:
    :maxdepth: 3